Google Pay

 redirect_urlURL for customer redirection to finalize the payment (URL encoded)

-After clicking the Google Pay button a payment sheet will appear (see below).
+After clicking the Google Pay button - a payment sheet will appear (see below).

-Once the transaction is authorized via fingerprint or face recognition or with a passcode, payment would start processing.
+Once the transaction is authorized via fingerprint or face recognition or with a passcode - payment would start processing.

-If the transaction was processed successfully, the end-customer will see the notification about the successful result and will be redirected to the merchant’s website via the URL url_return.
+If the transaction is processed successfully, the customer will see a success notification and will be redirected to the merchant’s website via the url_return parameter.

-On payabl. iframe an additional Google Pay option would appear, by clicking on it the end customer would be redirected to payabl.
-Google Pay hosted payment page.
+On the payabl. iframe, an additional Google Pay option appears.
+When the customer clicks this option, they are redirected to the payabl.
+Google Pay hosted payment page to complete the transaction.

 Refunds

-• Through API integration
+• Through the API integration

-• Through payabl. dashboard
+• Through the payabl. dashboard

 Payouts

-Google Pay supports Payouts which can be performed via payabl.
+Google Pay supports Payouts which can be performed via the payabl.
 Dashboard interface (allowed only based on the original transaction ID) or via our API.

 The payout request can be done in two ways: